csegnini/MultiAgent/README.md

 - **Process**:
   - The agent uses a local mapping of keywords to FRED category IDs to find relevant economic data categories.
   - It then queries the FRED API to download the time series data corresponding to those categories for a specified time frame.
+  - It then aggregates or disaggrates the time series to match a 'target frequency'(by default monthly) for example quaterly data to monthly or monthly to annual.
 - **Output**: A CSV file containing the raw economic data (e.g., `fred_data_Industrial_Production.csv`).

 ### 2. Trends Agent: Web Search Data Retrieval